spike1236/PyGameMinigames/README.md

 ![](images/tetris_im.png)

 ## Technologies
-To create this project following libraries following technologies were used:
+To create this project following technologies were used:
 * [Pygame](https://www.pygame.org/)

 ## Authors